 This week is our first week back “at school”.

 We took the first week of term off as a holiday because the kids just managed to complete enough of the unfinished core curricula from last year shortly before that.
-And considering they spent nearly their entire summer break doing the catch up, it seemed to be fair and sensible not to set them back at it so quickly.
+Considering they spent most of their summer break doing the catch up, it seemed to be fair and sensible not to start back at it so quickly.

 It’s gone really well for the first couple of days.
 We decided to try a randomised method of deciding on the daily work.
 This way there are, hopefully, going to be fewer arguments over what joint subjects to do and when.